samirmakadia/vidstream/legal/terms_and_conditions.md

 ## 3. Eligibility

 ### Age Requirements
-- You must be at least 13 years old to use VidStream
+- You must be at least 13 years old to use VidMeet
 - Users between 13-17 must have parental/guardian consent
 - We reserve the right to request proof of age at any time